askari01/FinancialGate/README.md

 and including `<key>application-identifier</key><string>*</string>` in its .entitlements file.

-breadwallet is open source and available under the terms of the MIT license.
+financialGate is open source and available under the terms of the MIT license.
-Source code is available at https://github.com/voisine/breadwallet
+Source code is available at https://github.com/askari01/breadwallet